Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  "YOUR MOM OR DAD, CLEARLY" - Unb referring to [[TheVibeGod]]'s question, "Who fucked a shulk?"
- "Alchohol to blood ratio, a shulker's blood is 100% lean" "I'm going to make all the water in your house permanently lukewarm." -In anger towards [[Noble_Oraiste]]
+ "Alchohol to blood ratio, a shulker's blood is 100% lean" "I'm going to make all the water in your house permanently lukewarm." -In anger towards [[Noble_Oraiste]] "No human can kill me.
+A car however- A car is distinctly not human."